Open menu

 5. Other features vary.

-Types of Off-Label "Looping"
+Types of Off-Label DIY AID

 Many DIY AID systems are commonly referred to as “looping” but have different set ups and use different algorithms.
 Generally speaking, there are two major types of algorithms